 In addition to the Immuno-STAT biologics described above, engineered as fusion protein biologics, each requiring a dedicated stable cell line for production of good manufacturing practice, or GMP, material, we have engineered a next generation derivative approach, referred to as Neo-STATTM, that we expect could significantly enhance productivity and increase our flexibility, including targeting multiple tumor antigens, neo-antigens and post-translationally modified antigens (e.g., targeting of phospho-peptides from tumor cells).
 A key focus of the Neo-STAT platform is to generate a "peptide-less" or "empty" MHC pocket within the Immuno-STAT scaffold of the CUE-100 series.
-We would then deploy peptide-conjugation chemistry to covalently attach peptides to the Neo-STAT scaffold.
-We believe Neo-STAT has the potential to provide enhanced productivities and greater flexibility enabling the ability to generate therapeutic molecules targeting multiple tumor antigens, and to develop future strategies to deploy the Neo-STAT platform for personalized tumor neo-antigens.
+We would then deploy standard peptide-conjugation chemistry to covalently attach tumor-specific peptides to the Neo-STAT scaffold.
+We believe Neo-STAT has the potential to provide enhanced productivities and greater manufacturing flexibility.
 Importantly, the Neo-STAT framework has the potential to provide scale which would enable us to optimize production efficiencies from a cost, timing, and yield perspective.

-We have made significant progress with our Neo-STAT platform, including feasibility proof of concept, creation of a master cell line and generation of experimental data demonstrating expansion and activation of primary human T cells with HLA-A02 Neo-STAT molecules deploying different T cell epitopes including tumor antigens (MART-1) or infectious antigens (CMV, SARS-Cov-2), as examples (see below).
-We presented a detailed description on the protein engineering of the Neo-STAT platform at the Protein Engineering and Cell Therapy Summit meeting in August 2020.
-We plan to continue to progress the Neo-STAT platform with efforts designed to demonstrate the versatility of our platform approach and the potential for broad therapeutic applications to address the pressing need for more effective cancer immunotherapies.
-The graphic below illustrates Neo-STATs and Immuno-STATs with the same antigenic peptide activating peptide specific CD8+ T cells.
+We have made significant progress with our Neo-STAT platform, including creation of a master cell line and generation of experimental data demonstrating expansion and activation of primary human T cells with HLA-A02 Neo-STAT molecules deploying different T cell epitopes including tumor antigens (MART-1, WT1, HPV E7) or infectious antigens (CMV, SARS-Cov-2), as examples (see below).
+A detailed description of the protein engineering of the Neo-STAT platform was previously presented at a 2020 Protein Engineering and Cell Therapy Summit meeting.
+We plan to continue to progress the Neo-STAT platform with focused efforts designed to demonstrate the versatility of our platform approach.